Liam George: Early career

 George was born in Luton, England.
 His family originates from Saint Lucia (father, Victor) and Church Street, Dublin (mother, Anne).
 He grew up on Luton's Marsh Farm housing estate and attended Cardinal Newman Catholic School.

 George started his career in football progressing through the youth ranks at Luton Town.
 He represented his country, Ireland, at all youth levels.
 His career took him from an Under 18 European Youth Championship winner with Ireland to the USL in America within eight years.

 Having broken into the Irish youth teams with the likes of Robbie Keane, Richard Dunne and Stephen McPhail, George progressed through the Irish youth teams and the Luton Town reserve team.
-In July 1998 he represented the Republic of Ireland in the UEFA Under 18 Youth Championships, reaching the final against Germany.
+In July 1998 he represented the Republic of Ireland in the 1998 UEFA European Under-18 Championship, reaching the final against Germany.
 The game went to penalties and, with the score at 3–3, George slotted home the winner to make it 4–3.